haddocking/haddocking.github.io/education/biomolecular-simulations-2019/HADDOCK_tutorial/index.md

 Also, if not provided with special workshop credentials to use the HADDOCK portal, make sure to register in order to be able to submit jobs.
 Use for this our [registration page](https://nestor.science.uu.nl/auth/register/){:target="_blank"}.

-> If you have questions, feedbacks or recommendations, either during the course of after, please post them on the dedicated topic we created on our [interest group forum](http://ask.bioexcel.eu/t/bioexcel-summer-school-2018-modelling-of-a-covalent-inhibitor-using-haddock-and-cpmd/){:target="_blank"}

 <hr>
 ## HADDOCK general concepts